oracle-livelabs/cloud-database-services/exadata-database-service-multicloud-migration-azure/introduction/introduction.md

 backup location and limits application downtime primarily to the final switchover.

-By the end of this workshop, you will have gained hands-on experience with the complete Oracle Zero Downtime Migration workflow and understand the key steps involved in migrating Oracle databases to Oracle Database@Azure.
+By the end of this workshop, you will have gained hands-on experience with the complete Oracle Zero Downtime Migration workflow and understand the key steps involved in migrating Oracle databases to Oracle AI Database@Azure.

 **Estimated Workshop Time:** 60 minutes.